Software-Improvement-Group/sigridci/docs/organization-integration/onpremise-integration.md

 ## Deploying Sigrid into a Kubernetes cluster

-SIG will provide you with the [Helm Chart templates](https://helm.sh) to configure Sigrid on-premise.
+SIG will provide you with a [Helm Chart](https://helm.sh) to configure and install Sigrid on-premise.
+A Postgres database needs to be set up separately.

 ## Identity provider integration